mistycheney/MouseBrainAtlas/README.md

 * **freq_step**: multiply factor to the next frequency, default 2 (same as factor for wavelength)
 * **theta_interval**: interval of Gabor filter orientations, in degrees, default 15.
 * **bandwidth**: larger value means narrower Gaussian in spatial domain, thus smaller kernel size. default 1.0

-**Yuncong** What about the other parameters that define a filter: the width of the gaussian envelope, the size of the filter in pixels.
-I would like those exposed, and their default value equal to the current setting.
-Are there any other parameters?

 #### Segmentation parameters ##
 * **n_superpixels**: desired number of superpixels in the over-segmentation, default 100.
 Large number leads to smaller superpixels.
 Default 100.